jayckaiser/adastra-analysis/README.md

 The average Harry Potter book is 250 words per page; the average Brandon Sanderson novel is 350.
 This means that the average playthrough of Adastra is between *516 and 723 pages* of content, depending on your preference of page-density.

-I have reached out to Howly for permission to share the formatted full text contents of the game.
-Until I receive a response, I'm not including the screenplays or cleaned dataset in this library.
+I have reached out to Howly for permission to share the formatted full text contents of the game. ~~Until I receive a response, I'm not including the screenplays or cleaned dataset in this library.
 It'll have to be generated from your end.
-If I receive permission in the future (or if someone can educate me on licensing to prove this content is already freely available to share), I will add these files to the repo.
+If I receive permission in the future (or if someone can educate me on licensing to prove this content is already freely available to share), I will add these files to the repo.~~ Update: I still have not received explicit permission, but another Redditor has clarified for me that this content is shareable under RenPy and Itch.io licenses.
+These have been included in three different styles in the repo.

 Example wordclouds are found in `examples/wordclouds`.
 Example relational plots are found in `examples/relplots`.
 Example query outputs are found in `examples/queries`.
+Example screenplays are found in `examples/screenplays`.

 Read on to learn how you can play with this data yourself!